Balance of Nature Review: An Honest Analysis + Better Alternatives (2026)

 “It takes about 4 capsules of Balance of Nature Veggies to get the same amount of enzyme activity as found in 1 tablespoon of carrot juice.
 And it takes about 40 capsules of the Veggies to equal the enzyme activity in 1 tablespoon of spinach juice.”

-The Fruit capsules have only about 11 percent of the activity of Veggies capsules, so the numbers are all about 9 times as high.
-Apple juice isn’t very nutrient dense, but it still would take 9 capsules of the Fruit product to equal the enzyme activity of just 1 tablespoon of apple juice.
+The Fruit capsules have only about 11 percent of the activity of the Veggies capsules, so the numbers are all about 9 times as high.
+Apple juice isn’t very nutrient-dense, but it still would take 9 capsules of the Fruit product to equal the enzyme activity of just 1 tablespoon of apple juice.

 “It takes about 9 capsules of the Balance of Nature Fruit to equal the enzyme activity in 1 tablespoon of apple juice.”